uxdxdev/uxdxdev.github.io/content/blog/algorithm-data-structures-problem-fuel-station/index.md

 >If you’re thinking without writing, you only think you’re thinking - [Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport)

-I'm writing this post in an attempt to build an intuition for solving algorithm and data structure coding problems.
-Hopefully this post makes sense when I'm done.
+I'm writing this post in an attempt to build intuition for solving algorithm and data structure coding problems.
+Hopefully you get something from it.

 ## Problem